JohnnyElectronic/Dev_Boards/AVR_SOIC20/README.md

 * Programming using the UPDI port
 * Various 0805 resistors and capacitors

-The AT SOIC20 development board supports a variety of AVR DD Series 14 and 20 pin SMD parts with a UPDI programming option (See the Board Details for a list of devices).
+The AVR SOIC20 development board supports a variety of AVR DD Series 14 and 20 pin SMD parts with a UPDI programming option (See the Board Details for a list of devices).
 The SOIC14 parts are in a narrow package with VDD on pin 14, GND on Pin 1, and the UPDI on pin 3.
 The SOIC20 parts are a wide package with VDD on pin 20, GND on Pin 1, and the UPDI on pin 3.

 Connections to all IO pins are provided (Referenced as RST, UPDI, An/Cn/Dn)) as well as a sub set of connections through SMD resistors and MOSFET drivers.
 A total of 15 MOSFET transistors are available for the 20-pin package or optionally a bipolar junction transistor (BJT) can be used.
 For the 14-pin package up to 9 transistors are available.
 The only outputs that do not have a transistor option are Pins 2 & 3.
 See the IO Pin Connection Planning Guide at the end of this document for details.